 In the United States, commercially fortified products like breakfast cereal and milk contain vitamin A, as do many nutrient-dense foods like cheese, butter, and fruits and vegetables.

 Most people in the U.S. get enough vitamin A from the foods they eat.
 That said, premature infants and people living with cystic fibrosis may need additional amounts of this vitamin.
 Young children generally require less vitamin A than adults of reproductive age and people nursing infants.

 Though vitamin A deficiency is uncommon in areas where nutritious food is readily available, it commonly affects people in many African and Southeast Asian countries.

 Vitamin A in foods

-Eating a diet that includes a wide range of foods high in vitamin A is a good way to support skin health.
+You can support the health of your skin by eating a diet that includes a wide range of foods high in vitamin A.

 Retinoids can be found in animal products, such as:

 - dairy products, including milk, butter, and cheese